vampirecat35/ctf-tools/rsa/README.md

 Openssl can be a bit cryptic to use, no pun intended.
 Here are some useful commands when working with RSA crypto.

-Generate a public key from a private PEM file:
+Generate a public key from a private key in PEM format:

     openssl rsa -in private.pem -pubout > public.pem

-Encrypting a message with a public key: (Note that the message can't be longer than the key size)
+Encrypting a message with a public key: (Note that the message can't be longer than the key length)

     cat plaintext.txt | openssl rsautl -encrypt -pubin -inkey public.pem > ciphertext.txt